 Michael Marmolejo was born during the fall of the Nixon administration in the heart of the Valley of the Sun.
 As a proud product of the Arizona public education system, and a proud graduate of Carl Hayden Community High School, he was so inspired by the great teachers that he met along the way that he chose to pursue a degree in Secondary Education with a focus in English at Arizona State University.
 Said degree in hand, he stumbled his way into a position teaching Computer Graphic Design and Networking and Operating Systems within the Carl Hayden Center for Computer Studies – the very same magnet program that he graduated from and that arguably launched his own decade-long career in the computer industry.
 In doing so, he quickly discovered that it is much more fun to be sitting at the teacher’s desk than the student’s, so he has dedicated his career to using technology to make education so engaging and entertaining that students become intrinsically inspired to seek out and share knowledge.

-Now in his twelfth year as a teacher, he would choose no other career above the teaching profession, as his worst day as a teacher has proven to be far more enjoyable as his best day as a computer tech.
+Now in his fourteenth year as a teacher, he would choose no other career above the teaching profession, as his worst day as a teacher has proven to be far more enjoyable as his best day as a computer tech.